 |Contact:||Healthcare, Behavioral Sciences, (858) 534-9262|

 To earn the certificate you must complete 11 quarter units (min.
 150 hours of coursework).
-A total of 13 units (171 instructional hours) are offered during a complete program cycle from which you select courses that fit your schedule.
-The 171 hours of coursework meet the Association for Play Therapy's instructional-hours requirement toward becoming a Registered Play Therapist (RPT) or Registered Play Therapist Supervisor (RPT-S).
+More than 13 units and 171 instructional hours are offered during a complete program cycle from which you select courses that fit your schedule.
+All coursework meet the Association for Play Therapy's instructional-hours requirement toward becoming a Registered Play Therapist (RPT) or Registered Play Therapist Supervisor (RPT-S).

 RPT and RPT-S designations: The program satisfies the Association for Play Therapy's 150 instructional-hours requirement to become a Registered Play Therapist (RPT) or Registered Play Therapist Supervisor (RPT-S).
 Courses are also individually approved for hours toward the 150-hour requirement.